kevinwucodes/sql-bag-of-tricks-talk/readme.markdown

 *Note that a right join can be converted to a left join when you flip the order of the join*

-In the example above, this
+The join resultset from this:
 ```SQL
 from		stars	s
 left join	persons p on p.personid = s.personid
 ```
-is the same as
+is the same as this:
 ```SQL
 from		persons p
 right join	stars	s	on	s.personid = p.personid
 ```
-**so really there are only 2 join types that you'll use most of the time**
+So really, only 2 types you use **most** of the time.

 ### putting it all together